michaelw730/irish/bbc-giota-beag1/unit1.md

 |tá sé sa chuisneouir| it is on the table
 |An bhfuil sé sa chuisneoir?| Is it on the table?

-# Lesson 6 - Take it easy
+# Lesson 6 - Take it easy!

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |